 • a microchip,

 • a rabies vaccination administered by an authorised vet.
-The animal must be microchipped beforehand and be at least 12 weeks old at the date the vaccine is administered,
+The animal must be microchipped, and the chip checked and verified prior to the vaccine being administered, and the pet must be at least 12 weeks old at the date the vaccine is administered,

-• to wait before travelling until the appropriate immunity has developed, as stated by the datasheet of the vaccination given, which must be at least 21 days after the primary vaccination is given.
-If the datasheet of the vaccination used says that immunity is not present until day 30 after vaccination, then you must wait 30 days before travel and your vet should record the same in the passport / animal health certificate.
+• to wait before travelling until the appropriate immunity (as stated by the datasheet of the vaccination being administered has developed, this must be at least 21 days after the primary vaccination is given.
+If the datasheet of the vaccination used says that immunity is not present until day 30 after vaccination, then you must wait 30 days before travel and your vet must record the appropriate date the vaccination is valid from in the passport / EU Health Certificate.
 (This wait does not apply to an annual or 3 yearly booster vaccination, provided the booster is administered before the original vaccination expires),

-• a pet passport issued by a part 1 listed country or an EU Animal Health Certificate (valid for 10 days from issue to entry of an EU Member State (including NI) and for 4 months onward travel within the EU),
+• a valid EU issued pet passport or an EU Health Certificate (valid for 10 days from date of issue for entry into an EU Member State (including NI) and for 4 months onward travel within the EU),

-• Check with your transport company as they may need a statement from a vet confirming your pet is fit to travel
+• Check with your transport company as they may require a statement from a vet confirming your pet is fit to travel.

-Travelling from an unlisted country into an EU Member State (including NI) (an unlisted country is any country not included in the list of EU, Part 1 or Part 2 listed countries)
+Category 3 -Travelling from an unlisted country into an EU Member State (including NI) An unlisted country is any country not included in the list of EU, Part 1 or Part 2 listed countries.

 A pet needs: